fgajardoe/TE-workflows/README.md

 + Infer phylogenetic relationships between representative sequences of TE superfamilies.
 + To perfom analysis of shared and unique TE superfamilies between species.
 + To characterize TE superfamilies insertions regarding to gene regions (exons, introns, upstream, and downstream)
-+ To identify genes with tandem repeats of specific TE superfamilies.
++ To identify genes with tandem repeats of specific TE superfamilies and perfom functional enrichments of these genes.

 ## Modules